daroczig/logger/README.md

 ## Quick example

-Setting the log level threshold and logging various messages in ad-hoc and programmatic ways:
+Setting the log level threshold to something low and logging various messages in ad-hoc and programmatic ways:

 ```r
 library(logger)